my-learning-and-testing/CS50_Final_Project/README.md

 The application is adapted for use on mobile screens.

+Under the hood, there is a lightweight Flask framework that handles interaction with the SQLite database and the user.
+Stylized CSS HTML pages are generated using Jinja templates.
+During the development of the application, I used ready-made Bootstrap styles, the Python CS50 library, and a cat from memegen.

     README.md           - you are here
     start.sql           - SQLite commands for creating a database data.db             - database with demo data